williamberrios/Automatic-Review-Report-Telco-Industry/README.md

-05. Labeling TRAIN dataset
+### 5.Labeling the train dataset for object detection

-    Once we have obtained the aligned image of the date, we can do the labeling of each character using the free software labelImg
+    Once we have obtained the aligned image of the date, and split the date.
+We can do the labeling of each character using the free project [labelImg](https://github.com/tzutalin/labelImg)

     After that, we obtain this structure: